dreamos82/Dreamos64/docs/kernel/Syscalls.md

 # Syscalls

 The syscalls are called using the interrupt vector `0x80`.
 Arguments depend on the syscalls being called.
-Below the list of available syscalls
+Below the list of available syscalls.

+This list is still draft, so it can change at any time.

 # Syscalls List